Abhishek404Yadav/Rock_paper_scissors/README.md

 # Rock_paper_scissors
-This project is a simple implementation of grade-school classic “rock paper scissors”. initially i implemt this code as not gui based it's based Consol and prompt.
+This project is a simple implementation of grade-school classic “rock paper scissors”. initially i implemt this code as not gui it's based on Consol and prompt.
 Making this project with the help of Odin Project and it's community.